11 Important Women In My Life

 Amrit is one of the people who inspired me to start my own blog.
 She is confident in her own skin and campaigns for body positivity.
 I have relied on Amrit many a time for my hair and makeup needs, as her talents extend to more than radio production, blogging/vlogging, charity work and modelling.I invited Amrit to write a guest post for A Rosie World.
 You can read it here.

 SAREENA, MANDY, MOON AND GEETA

 OK, so I’m cheating here a bit but I have to mention these lovely ladies.
-They’re my sisters-in-law, married to Sukh’s cousins (we have a huge extended family!).
-I’ve been married over 16 years and these girls only joined the family in the last couple of years.
+They’re my sisters-in-law and married to Sukh’s cousins.
+We have a huge extended family and these girls only joined the family in the last couple of years.
 Even though I am much older than them, they evoke a new youth in me and prove you’re never too old to make new friends.

 Sareena was the first one in out of the four and we just hit it off from day one.
 She’s just become a mum so I see her a lot less than I’d like, but we always have a good giggle whenever we see each other.

 Mandy is one of the funniest people I know and so sweet at the same time.
-I feel like I’ve known her all of my life and we just talk nonsense with each other but she’s become a firm friend.
+I feel like I’ve known her all of my life and we just talk nonsense with each other.
+She has become a firm friend.
 She’s also my dancing partner at family events.

 Moon is a fellow blogger and style queen.
 We’re always talking about social media, the blogging world and sharing ideas.
 She’s a go-getter like Amrit and I admire her proactivity.
 You can follow her work here.

 Geeta is open and honest.
 She loves a good chat and we have so much in common when it comes to our family values and expectations.
 It certainly doesn’t feel like I’ve only known her for a year.
 The five of us try to meet for dinner or coffee as often as we can.

 So there you have it, a list of important women in my life.